isabella232/bas-style-kit-jekyll-theme/README.md

 After release:

-1. bump the version with `-develop` as a prefix in:
+1. bump the version in:
   * `jekyll-theme-bas-style-kit.gemspec`
   * `_data/bsk_jekyll_vars.json`
-2. push the app docker image [1]
+2. build and push the app docker image [1]
 3. commit changes, merge with master and close release branch

 [1]